Rookout/tutorial-python/README.md

 - Open the file `app.py`
 - Add a Snapshot Breakpoint next to line number 74 by clicking next the the line number in the file viewer
 - Looking at the right-hand pane **Breakpoints**, you will see the Breakpoint you added, on what line you added it and it should be GREEN, meaning everything is communicating correctly.
-    - If this is not the case, [click here](breakpoints-status.md) to see how to fix that
+    - If this is not the case, [click here](https://docs.rookout.com/docs/breakpoints-status.html) to see how to fix that
 - Go the the app webpage http://localhost:5000/ and add a todo in order to trigger the Breakpoint
-- Check the bottom pane **Messages** and you'll see the dumpframe you just added, as it was triggered by the handler of the web api when you added a todo
+- Check the bottom pane **Messages** and you'll see the snapshot you just added, as it was triggered by the handler of the web api when you added a todo

 Go through the [bug list](https://docs.rookout.com/docs/python-getting-started.html#bug-hunt) and follow instructions to see some basic use cases.